isomerpages/pa-chingay/_chingay50-stories/Didier Ng and Cherie Ng.md

 Cherie echoes her aunt in this, hoping to attract more teenagers and young adults to Chingay as spectators.

-“My peers know about Chingay but they don’t say ‘Let’s go watch it together’,” she said.
+“My peers know about Chingay but they don’t say ‘Let’s go watch it together’ ”, she said.

 Both also hope for a quick return to physical Chingay where one can go watch the parade in person.

 “There are people who actually fly into Singapore to watch Chingay and to support Chingay.
-So hopefully it grows bigger and bigger and becomes like the Macy’s Thanksgiving Parade in New York, and be something that people will be proud to say ‘I’m going to Singapore to watch Chingay!’,” said Didier.
+So hopefully it grows bigger and bigger and becomes like the Macy’s Thanksgiving Parade in New York, and be something that people will be proud to say ‘I’m going to Singapore to watch Chingay!’ ”, said Didier.